Kate Middleton’s brother locked in toxic feud with ‘nightmare neighbour’

 “It’s a farm so I suppose he thinks he feels justified in having farm machinery even if it’s derelict.
 But he has a duty of care to his neighbours and the environment – it should not impact on people nearby.”

-While he accuses his neighbour of using loud machinery and interrupting an area of Outstanding Natural Beauty, Mr Middleton paints a different picture.
+While Mr Alderton has accused his neighbour of using loud machinery and disturbing an area of outstanding natural beauty, Mr Middleton painted a different picture.

 “We would be neglecting our duty of responsibility for the animals and countryside if we did what he asked us to do to our livestock.”

-Mr Middleton also alleges his neighbour used an offensive slur and trespassed so often he was forced to contact the police to create a record of Mr Alderton’s behaviour.
+Mr Middleton also alleges his neighbour used an offensive slur, and that he trespassed so often that Mr Middleton was forced to contact the police to create a record of Mr Alderton’s behaviour.

-According to a source familiar with the event, a friend who was house-sitting became the subject of abuse when the family’s dogs scared their own guinea fowl which then squawked loudly.
+According to a source familiar with the event, a friend who was housesitting was subjected to abuse when the family’s dogs scared their own guinea fowl, which then squawked loudly.

-While their friend went into the barn to calm the birds down, apparently, she was unable to act quickly enough to placate Mr Alderton who she says stormed over to the property and loudly shouted: “Shut those f****** birds up you noisy c***” leaving the house-sitter deeply distressed.
+While their friend went into the barn to calm the birds down, according to the source, they were unable to act quickly enough to placate Mr Alderton, who the source said stormed over to the property and loudly shouted: “Shut those f***ing birds up you noisy c***,” leaving the housesitter deeply distressed.

-Neighbours revealed the furious outburst was apparently not the first time Mr Alderton was left enraged over clucking poultry.
-According to Mr Middleton, his neighbour was left spitting feathers over his “wandering cockerel” which had lost its way and found itself on Mr Alderton’s land.
+Neighbours revealed that the furious outburst was apparently not the first time Mr Alderton was left enraged over clucking poultry.
+According to Mr Middleton, his neighbour was left spitting feathers over his “wandering cockerel”, which lost its way and found itself on Mr Alderton’s land.

 Following the guinea fowl furore, Mr Alderton brought up the subject of a recent planning application Mr Middleton had objected to.